Nakajima Ki-43 Hayabusa: Operational history

-From October to December 1944, 17 Ki-43s were shot down in air combat; their pilots claimed seven C-47s, five Consolidated B-24 Liberators, two Spitfires, two Bristol Beaufighters, two de Havilland Mosquitoes, two F4U Corsairs, two Boeing B-29 Superfortresses, one F6F Hellcat, one P-38, and one North American B-25 Mitchell.
-Like most Japanese combat types, many Hayabusas were at the end expended in kamikaze strikes.
+Between October and December 1944, 17 Ki-43s were shot down in air combat; their pilots claimed seven C-47s, five Consolidated B-24 Liberators, two Spitfires, two Bristol Beaufighters, two de Havilland Mosquitoes, two F4U Corsairs, two Boeing B-29 Superfortresses, one F6F Hellcat, one P-38, and one North American B-25 Mitchell.
+Akin to most Japanese combat aircraft, hundreds of Ki-43s were expended in kamikaze missions against the advancing Allied forces in the final months of the conflict; the type was considered to be particularly effective in this capacity.

 The Ki-43 also served in an air defense role over Formosa, Okinawa and the Japanese home islands.
 Some examples were supplied to the pro-Japanese regimes of Thailand, Manchukuo and Wang Jingwei Government as well.
-The Thai units sometimes fought against the USAAF in southern China.
+The Thai units sometimes fought against the United States Army Air Force (USAAF) in southern China.
+It was in this context that one Ki-43 became the last aircraft to be downed during WW2.

-Hayabusas were well liked in the JAAF because of the pleasant flight characteristics and excellent maneuverability, and almost all JAAF fighter aces claimed victories with Hayabusas in some part of their career.
-At the end of the war, most Hayabusa units received Nakajima Ki-84 Hayate "Frank" and Kawasaki Ki-100 fighters, but some units flew the Hayabusa to the end of the war.
+The type was typically well liked in the IJAAS because of its pleasant flight characteristics and excellent maneuverability, and almost all of the service's fighter aces claimed victories with Hayabusas in some part of their career.
+At the end of the war, most Hi-43 units received the newer Nakajima Ki-84 Hayate "Frank" and Kawasaki Ki-100 fighters, but some units continued to fly the Hayabusa to the end of the conflict.
 The top-scoring Hayabusa pilot was Sergeant Satoshi Anabuki with thirty-nine confirmed victories, almost all scored with the Ki-43.

 After the war, some captured examples served in limited numbers in the French Air Force in Indochina against Viet Minh rebels.

-Ki-43s abandoned in the Netherlands East Indies were taken over by the newly declared Indonesian government and put into service during the fight against Dutch forces.
+Several Ki-43s that had been abandoned by the Japanese in the Dutch East Indies were promptly taken over by the newly declared Indonesian government and put into service during the fight against Dutch forces.